pedrokpp/pedrokpp/README.md

         __ / `      `  `.\ .--.
 Discord: not kp#2876
        /--,| 0)   0)     )`_.-,)    Terminal: /dev/pts/0
       |    ;.-----.__ _-');   /     Studying: Computer Science
-       '--./         `.`/  `"`      Quote: i'm open to help new people, feel free to dm me if you need help with something :   '`      |.
+       '--./         `.`/  `"`      Quote: i'm open to help new people, feel free to dm me if you need help :   '`      |.
           | \     /  //
            \ '---'  /'